microsoft/FluidFramework/packages/dds/SchemaVersioning.md

     Writing new formats can only be enabled by an application once its authors confirm nearly 100% of clients have code capable of collaborating with new schema (or it’s OK for old clients to fail in some controlled way).

 1. When a new format is added, support for writing the previous format must available in the same version that has support for the new format.
+(This is implied by the above, and is called out separately for clarity).

 # Best Practices